Web Application Stack

 Grafana & Prometheus

-Ubuntu is our operating system of choice for all servers.
-We leverage Chef, Terraform, and Packer for automation and provisioning AWS servers and other infrastructure.
+The bulk of our applications and services are being run on AWS EKS and are managed via Helm, ArgoCD, and internal tooling.
+Ubuntu is our operating system of choice for all longer running standalone servers and track LTS versions.
+We leverage Ansible, Chef, Terraform, and AWS Image Builder for automation and provisioning AWS servers and other infrastructure.
 We are currently in the process of introducing Kubernetes to mirror local development built on Docker.
-We use a variety of tools to monitor our systems such as Sensu, Prometheus, Graphite, Grafana, and many others.
-Hubot deploys, migrates, and restarts our applications.
+We use a variety of tools to monitor our systems such as Prometheus, Graphite, Grafana, and many others.
+Lita Bot deploys, migrates, and restarts our applications.
 We leverage HackerOne for our security bounty program.

 AWS Shield Advanced